tinloof/sanity-kit/packages/sanity-studio/README.md

 Creates a sections body array field schema for Sanity Studio.
 This function generates a field definition for an array of sections that can be used in document schemas.
 It supports both synchronous and asynchronous operation modes depending on whether sections are provided directly or need to be imported dynamically.

+**⚠️ Compatibility Notice:** The async version (without `sections` parameter) only works in standalone Sanity Studio projects.
+It is **not compatible** with embedded setups (e.g., Sanity Studio embedded in Next.js apps) as it depends on Vite's build system and `import.meta.glob()` functionality.
+For embedded setups, provide the `sections` array directly.

 ##### Basic usage

 ```tsx